dvdgeroconnell/computer_infrastructure/README.md

 ## About This Project
 This repository contains the following:

+### weather.ipynb
+xx

+## weather.sh
+A bash script to download a file from the Irish Meteorological Service for the weather station provided as a command line argument for the date that the script is run.
+The file is named with the weather station and date of download.

 ## Getting Started
 1. Clone this repository
 2. Run the code... to be completed